 - Sorlie sees a living dinosaur.

 Chelle: Sergeant, are you ready to steal a space station?Schlock: I've been ready for that my whole life.

 - In Rain, the title character tends to cry once a chapter but at the end of chapter 14 she cries for a happy reason.

 - In Slice of Life, this is Pinkie Pie's reaction the first time she eats a real cupcake (that is, one not made with rocks).

-- Jake cries these after he introduces Finn to his puppies in Adventure Time, and so did everyone in the audience who saw this scene.
+- Adventure Time: Jake cries these after he introduces Finn to his puppies.

-- Lots of times in Avatar: The Last Airbender.
-Always heartwarming.
+- Lots of times in Avatar: The Last Airbender:

 - Arguably, the most moving example would be the reunion between Zuko and Iroh.
 Try not to cry yourself, we dare you.

 - In the Grand Finale of Sequel Series The Legend of Korra the final three minutes in which the long awaited Fan-Preferred Couple of Korra and Asami was finally made canon caused many fans to weep in unbridled joy.
 A compilation of some of these reactions can be found here (Spoilers obviously).

 - Beetlejuice: In "Doomie's Romance", Lydia cries happily when Doomie's tears revive Pinky, the Mayor's former pink convertible.
 Beetlejuice does so as well, but he uses the old excuse that he had something in his eye.